Anchorage Hilton Hotel, May 22-24, 2013

 - Kathy Mitchell, MHS, LCADC

 - Mark Sloane, DO

 Continuing Education Information

-American Psychological Association (APA) continuing education credit is available trhough the UAA Center for Behavioral Health Research & Services (UAA CBHRS).
+American Psychological Association (APA) continuing education credit was available through the UAA Center for Behavioral Health Research & Services (UAA CBHRS).
 UAA CBHRS is approved by APA to sponsor continuing education credit for psychologists.
 UAA CBHRS maintains responsibility for this program and its content.
 More information regarding prerequisite knowledge requirements, target audiences, number of credits, and learning objectives is available here.

 These credits may be accepted by licensing board and for other professional purposes.
 Please consult with your licensing board to confirm acceptance of these credits.

-This event has been approved for up to 15 hours of continuing education for occupational therapists by the Alaska Occupational Therapy Association (AKOTA).
+This event was approved for up to 15 hours of continuing education for occupational therapists by the Alaska Occupational Therapy Association (AKOTA).

 Funding for this conference was made possible in part by the Centers for Disease Control and Prevention (Grant # 1H13DD000973-01).
 The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of of the Department of Health and Human Services, nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.